How Grades Communicate Learning

 The following comments will be used in SIS to communicate to parents and students the status of assessments recorded in the gradebook.

-• Mi = Assignment not turned in (missing)
+• Mi = Assignment not turned in or missing (scored as a zero)

 Is extra credit offered?